smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     make build-server

 This command will run the code-generation for the server SDK, and then build the server implementation (which uses the server SDK).
-The server package is located under the ``server/`` directory, and contains only two files under ``src/``:
+The server package is located under the ``server`` directory, and contains only two files under ``src``:

 * ``index.ts``: entry-point of the backend application, and where we initialize our service
 * ``CoffeeShop.ts``: implementation of a `CoffeeShopService` from the generated server SDK

-The ``ssdk/`` directory is a link to our generated server SDK, which is an output of the smithy build.
+The ``ssdk`` directory is a link to our generated server SDK, which is an output of the smithy build.
 This is where the server imports the generated code from.
 Let's take a look at the core of the coffee shop implementation:

 .. code-block:: TypeScript